-Houston Texting & Driving Accident Attorneys
+Houston Texting Accident Attorneys

 Distracted driving is the leading cause of car accidents in the U.S. Among the different types of distraction, texting and cell phone use leads the way in causes of motor vehicle collisions.
 These accidents often result in serious injuries, permanently debilitating injuries, and even death.

+"Texting…involves manual, visual, and cognitive distraction simultaneously.
 Sending or reading a text takes your eyes off the road for 4.6 seconds.
 At 55 mph, that's like driving the length of an entire football field while blindfolded."

-Driving While Texting: Is It Really That Bad?
+Driving While Texting: Is It That Bad?

 Young Drivers & Cell Phone Use

 Another worrisome statistic is a majority of drivers who choose to text while driving are typically between the ages of 16 to 24.
 More than half of all teenagers who own cell phones between the ages of 16 and 17 say they frequently text or talk on the phone while driving, per research from the Pew Research Foundation.
 Drivers between the ages of 16 and 24 are considered "inexperienced" and at a higher risk for being in an accident.
 Combine inexperience with distraction and it is a recipe for disaster.
 Research also seems to indicate that teenagers who are passengers being driven by other teenagers who text and drive are less likely to speak up about texting.
 When other teens don't speak up, it can translate into a texting and driving accident that could end up costing them their lives.